-Above: overhead facade (at right). terraced roadway 42nd Street and the viaduc bridge (ca. 1941) Left: view of 42nd Street (looking west).
-GCT at right, with view of the terraced roadway along the main Park Avenue Viaduct
+Above: overhead view of main facade (at right), terraced roadway below, 42nd Street and the viaduct bridge (ca. 1941)

+Left: view of 42nd Street (looking west).
+GCT at right, with view of the terraced roadway along the main facade

+Park Avenue Viaduct

-"Property owners, with city officials, will celebrate next Wednesday the opening of Park Avenue as a completed thoroughfare from Astor Place to the Harlem River...The steel viaduct extending from Fortieth to Forty-second Streets is in som Forty-second Streets is in some respects the most noteworthy portion of the Park Avenue improvement...This roadway leads to high-level roadway on the west side of the Terminal Building that is 35 feet in width and is in reality an upper story of Vanderbilt Avenue.
-On the east side of the Termina Building there is also a high-level roadway...but for the present the roadway...but for me present the public is sexuluded because it is legally a private right of way."
-The New York Times, April 13th 1919 Left: rendering by Vernon Howe Balley that appeared in the NYT (11/26/1916) of the proposed Park Avenue Viaduct and Commodore Hotel
+"Property owners, with city officials, will celebrate next Wednesday the opening of Park Avenue as a completed thoroughfare from Astor Place to the Harlem River...The steel viaduct extending from Fortieth to Forty-second Streets is in some respects the most noteworthy of the Park Avenue portion improvement...This roadway leads to high-level roadway on the west side of the Terminal Building that is 35 feet in width and is in reality an upper story of Vanderbilt Avenue.
+On the east side of the Terminal Building there is also a high-level roadway...but for the present the public is excluded because it Is legally a private right of way."
+The New York Times, April 13th 1919 Left: rendering by Vernon Howe Bailey that appeared in the NYT (11/26/1916) of the proposed Park Avenue Viaduct and Commodore Hotel

-'Traffic will be carried over Forty-second Street at this level by a bridge, which will be an exact copy of the famous Alexander III Bridge over the river Seine in Paris.
+"Traffic will be carried over Forty-second Street at this level by a bridge, which will be an exact copy of the famous Alexander III Bridge over the river Seine in Paris.
 This structure, which was erected several years ago in honor of Alexander III of Russia, is said to be one of the most beautiful in the world."
-New York Times, March 4th 1910 Above: the Alexander III Bridge
+New York Times, March 4th 1910 335

 The Park Avenue Viaduct (a.k.a.
 "Pershing Square Viaduct") runs from 40th Street to GCT.
 The Viaduct was conceived in 1903 by the architectural firm of Reed & Stem as an expeditious way of moving traffic along Park Avenue and around the massive terminal.
-As designed by architects Warren & Wetmore in 1912 (constructed from 1917-1919), in consists of three low, broad arches (all originally open) composed of steel girders cantilevered from granite piers with an ornate iron railing running along the roadway above the arches.
+As designed by architects Warren & Wetmore in 1912 (constructed from 1917-1919), it consists of three low, broad arches (all originally open) composed of steel girders cantilevered from granite piers with an ornate iron railing running along the roadway above the arches.
 The Park Avenue Viaduct was designated a landmark by the City of New York in 1980.

 Left: Park Avenue Viaduct under construction in foreground (ca. 1918).
 Warren & Wetmore originally conceived the viaduct to have tall pylons; like that of the Alexander III Bridge (1900), but they were not realized.

 Right: each arch measures 200-feet in length for an overall length of 600-feet.
 The center arch (outlined) was enclosed at street level and presently houses a retail establishment (restaurant).